On this page

 - PCW annual leave

-- service provider supervisor/line manager hours
+- service provider supervisor or line manager hours

 - orientation training hours for rejected transition to minimum qualification candidates